 What is mortgage amortization?

-Over time, the portion of your monthly mortgage payment that’s paid to principal and interest varies according to your amortization schedule.
-Understanding your amortization schedule can help you make informed decisions about how best to pay off your loan, and the length of time and cost it will take to do so.
+Over time, the portion of your monthly mortgage payment that goes to principal and interest varies according to your loan amortization schedule.
+Understanding your amortization schedule can help you make informed decisions about how best to pay off your loan and the length of time and cost it will take to do so.

 What is a mortgage amortization schedule?

 A mortgage amortization schedule or table is a list of all the payment installments and their respective dates.
-Mortgage amortization schedules are complex, and most easily done with an amortization calculator.
-You can use Bankrate’s amortization calculator to find out what your amortization schedule will be based on the loan terms you input.
+These schedules are complex and most easily created with an amortization calculator.

 “A calculator is needed because of the number of variables involved, including the number of compounding periods, interest rate, loan amount and final balance,” says Trevor Calton, president of Evergreen Capital Advisors in Portland, Oregon.

-Don’t expect your mortgage lender to regularly mail or email you your mortgage amortization schedule.
-You’re likely to find it by logging into your lender’s portal or website and accessing your loan information online, but in some cases, you may have to contact your lender to request it.
+You might find your mortgage amortization schedule by logging into your lender’s portal or website and accessing your loan information online.
+But in some cases, you may have to contact your lender to request it.

 “Borrowers typically need to call their bank or lender to request their amortization schedule for an existing mortgage loan,” says David Druey, Florida regional president of Miami-based Centennial Bank.